The Killing (film)

 The Killing is a 1956 American film noir directed by Stanley Kubrick and produced by James B. Harris.
 It was written by Kubrick and Jim Thompson and based on Lionel White's novel Clean Break.
 It stars Sterling Hayden, Coleen Gray, and Vince Edwards, and features Marie Windsor, Elisha Cook Jr., Jay C. Flippen and Timothy Carey.

-The film was Kubrick's third directorial effort and was generally well received by the critics.
+The film was Kubrick's third directorial effort and was generally well received by critics.

 Plot

-Johnny Clay, a career criminal recently released from prison, plans the heist at a thoroughbred racetrack, with an estimated take of two million dollars.
+Johnny Clay, a career criminal recently released from prison, plans a heist at a thoroughbred racetrack, with an estimated take of two million dollars (equivalent to twenty-four million in 2025).
 His associate Marvin Unger provides financial backing for the plot, makes his apartment available as a hideout, and provides its address to two of the track's employees: cashier George Peatty, and bartender Mike O'Reilly.
 Corrupt police officer Randy Kennan joins the scheme.
 George, trapped in a loveless marriage with his materialistic wife Sherry, confesses the plan to her, which she immediately communicates to her boyfriend Val.

 At the hideout, the five men conspire regarding the details of the heist.
 Johnny discloses that two other men will be involved, and paid low, flat fees for their roles: a sharpshooter will kill the favored horse in the race to sow confusion, and a wrestler will make a scene at the bar to create a diversion.
 Sherry is discovered to be eavesdropping on the plot, and the others separate George and Sherry.
 Johnny orders Sherry not to interfere further until the heist is completed.